code-energy/teamspector/imdb_extractor/README.md

 IMDb database from its source and convert it to the MongoDB collection:

-0. Install packages from requirements.txt in your current Python environment.
+0. The IMDBpy python package only works on Python2.
+We should create a python2 virtualenv and install py2 dependencies there:

+    $ virtualenv --python=/usr/bin/python2.7 virtualenv
+    $ source virtualenv/bin/activate
+    $ pip install -r imdb-extraction-reqs.txt

-1. Get the .gz files from IMDb.
-It should download about 1.5 GB of data.
+1. Download the .gz files from IMDb.
+It should be ~1.5 GB of data.

     $ mkdir temp.gz && cd temp.gz
     $ wget -r --accept="*.gz" --no-directories --no-host-directories \